IndigoUnited/js-dejavu/README.md

 ### Constants ###

 The $constants keyword allows you to defined constants.
-If Object.defineProperty is available, any attempt to modify the constant value will throw an error (only in the strict version).
+If Object.defineProperty is available, any attempt to modify the constant value will throw an error (only in the strict mode).
 Constants can be defined in classes, abstract classes and interfaces.

 ```js